 QCan I eat in my own room?

 If you prefer, we can serve your meals in your room.

 QDo you cater for special diets?

-Yes, we’re used to catering for diabetics.
-If you need a special diet, talk to us and we’ll see what we can do.
+Yes, we cater for special diets.
+Please talk to us and we will see what we can do.

 QCan I make my own hot drinks or snacks if I’m feeling thirsty or peckish?

 Since we run a hotel service at Cedar House, you won’t have to lift a finger.
 If you want something, just ask and we’ll make it for you.
 If you enjoy cooking, you’ll be pleased to hear that we often get involved in food and drink-related activities such as baking.

 Yes they do.
 We make appointments as needed.